 What are the Features of RALE?

 There are various impeccable features that RALE possesses.
 Here is the list:

 - Interactive Layout

 - Channel Templates

-And many more being developed and experimented by Roku development team on a daily basis.
+Apart from the above mentioned features there are many more being developed and experimented with by the Roku development team on a daily basis.

 - The first step for RALE is to download the application.

-- If you’re the first time user, RALE has an example node hierarchy tree already built into one of its templates.
+- If you’re a first-time user, RALE has an example node hierarchy tree already built into one of its templates.
 This template is known as Sliding Panels and it can be reached through the channel samples.
 Click “Select Channel” situated next to your device after you’ve selected your target Roku device.
 From here you can select the template you want to use, or upload your own zip to edit.

 - The code for these templates can be located in the Roku developers Eclipse Plugin.

 Apart from rendering templates, RALE also offers a quick modification feature to transform your SceneGraph components on the spinner.
 You can use this feature to switch fields, or node hierarchy in your SceneGraph while deployed.
 After loading your application, RALE will furnish you with a node hierarchy of your SceneGraph application.